Code-Institute-Submissions/nowane-Milestone1/README.md

 > * Inspirational hero image.
 > * A (for now cosmetic) Sign In button to easily enter the website as a member.
 > * For non-members just below the opened Sign In form, or clearly centered in the hero-image section, there is a (for now cosmetic) Sign Up button to easily be able to sign up.
-> * Clickable logo in the left top-conter which will take the user back to the top.
+> * Clickable logo in the left top-corner of the navigation bar which will take the user back to the top from anywhere on the website.
 > * Fixed navigation with scrollspy allows the user to easily navigate and keep track of their position on the website.
 > * Fixed socials at larger screens allow the user to quickly have acces to social media links.
 > * An about us section, telling a bit about the gym.